-Large dents occur in roads when the hard protective surface thins and breaks to reveal the soft underbelly of its foundation.
+Large dents happen in roads when the hard protective surface thins and breaks to reveal the soft underbelly of its foundation.
 Teeth sometimes develop potholes too, based on the same principle.
-And the unveiling of their soft centres can be just as hazardous to our teeth and general health as the potholes on roads are to our cars and, sometimes, to our lives.
+And the unveiling of their soft centers can be just as hazardous to our teeth and general health as the potholes on roads are to our cars and, sometimes, to our lives.

 What causes potholes?

-Potholes in our teeth can be the result of bad habits, bad diet and poor oral hygiene.
-They can also be caused by using teeth for purposes other than what nature intended.
+Potholes in our teeth can be the result of bad habits, bad diet, and poor oral hygiene.
+Dental potholes can also be caused by using teeth for purposes other than what nature intended.
 Have you ever opened a bottle by clenching it between your teeth?
-Or bitten off a loose thread, and perhaps cut fishing nylon or clothing tags with your teeth when the scissors have gone AWOL?
+Or bitten off a loose thread, and perhaps cut fishing nylon or clothing tags with your teeth?
 Most people have done so.
 And they have regretted it when their teeth start to hurt, crumble and decay.

 Harsh brushing: Using a hard toothbrush and an abrasive toothpaste can damage the enamel.
 It is far better to brush gently, using a soft brush and a fluoride toothpaste.

 Diet: Although enamel is rated to be stronger than almost any other substance, including steel, acidic food and beverages are its Achilles Heel.
 When too much acid flows over the teeth too often, and pools in the hollows of the molars, the acid can cause demineralisation.
 This, in turn, weakens and thins the enamel.